codevise/pageflow/doc/contributing/node_package_development.md

 file, by running `yarn unlink pageflow`/`yarn unlink pageflow-scrolled` and `yarn install --force`.

+If you see errors of the form "hooks can only be called inside the body of a function component", you need to make sure that only one copy of React is loaded.
+In the above setup, there is a copy of React in `my-projects/pageflow/node_modules/react` and in `my-projects/pageflow-host-app/node_modules/react`.
+When `pageflow-scrolled` is linked, imports of `react` inside `pageflow-scrolled` will load the module from `my-projects/pageflow/node_modules`.
+If there are other packages in the host application which import `react`, they will load the module from the host application's `node_modules` directory.
+To fix this, we need to link the `react` package so that only the copy from the host application is used:

+    $ cd my-projects/pageflow-host-app/node_modules/react
+    $ yarn link

+    $ cd my-projects/pageflow/
+    $ yarn link react

 ### Building for Release

 To output a production ready build, run from the repository run: